Love Too Smurf

 Image Description

-Illustration of a rhinoceros wearing a propellor hat and holding a popsicle with black text over a yellow background.
+Illustration of a blue-skinned character wearing a white hat, shirt and shoes and swinging a tennis racket.
+Black text on a yellow background.

 Back Style